sourcebots/docs/content/robots/crane.md

 ## Radio

-The crane robot has a [radio](../../api/radio) receiver attached to the hook, which can be used to measure the position of the container relative to the hook in a 2D plane.
+The crane robot has a [radio](../../api/radio) receiver attached to the hook, which can be used to detect which container is below it.